 Several factors combine to make falling in the home more likely.
 Here’s a shortlist of them, along with some suggestions on reducing the risk of falling.
 They can be divided into two categories: those physical therapists can help to relieve, and those that require the help of another medical professional.

 - Muscle weakness

 - Musculoskeletal conditions such as osteoarthritis

-Muscle strengthening is one of the pillars of physical therapy and also helps improving mobility.
-Physical therapists guide patients through exercises tailored to help them improve function.
+Muscle strengthening is one of the pillars of physical therapy and also helps improve mobility.
+Physical therapists guide patients through exercises tailored to help them improve move better.
 Also, exercises prescribed for home are designed to do the same.
 Moreover, physical therapists are also skilled at training patients to improve their neuromuscular signaling, which helps with conditions such as early Parkinson’s and symptoms of dizziness.

 Fitness is essential for balance.
 Physical therapy can help.

 Maintaining balance is about aging, and it’s not.
-Fitness and physical therapy are equally important.
+Fitness and physical therapy are equally important in preventing falls.
 Watch this video to learn why.